 Any good EDC kit will also have some kind of backup for everything you carry.
 I carry a keychain knife on my keyring (strangely enough).
 If you have the room, another full knife would be better but only if you’ll carry it.

 For backup, on the cheap end you might want to consider a cheap flint rod that you can carry.
 It’s a lot harder to start a fire with than a lighter in most cases but it never runs out of fuel and doesn’t care if it gets wet.
 It’s also super small, especially if you take off the handle and put the rod somewhere it won’t get lost.
+Also, at the moment (of writing so I don’t know if it’ll still be available by the time you read this), you can get a free Everstryke Match for just the cost of shipping, which is sealed so the fuel won’t leak out like a Zippo.
+Can’t beat that deal.

 For a budget backup light, it’s hard to beat a mini micro keychain light.
 You can also buy these in packs of 5 or 10 so you can stash them in lots of places.
 I was lucky that I got about 20 care packages when I was in Afghanistan and they usually had one or two in there so now I have several.
 I use them as zipper pulls on my bugout bag and other bags.

 Not much I can think of as far as backup shelter for an EDC kit.
 Maybe just get two more mylar blankets?
+Just remember, they’re not really blankets, though.

 I’d also suggest that you get a 550 cord bracelet as a backup.
 They’re cheap and easy to wear.
 After a couple of days, you’ll forget you even have it on you.
 Remember that a 550 cord can be pulled apart if you just need string instead of a super-strong cord.